nhoizey/1y/README.md

 ## What do I have to do to use it?

-This repository is intended to be used as a template for creating your own repository on GitHub.
+This repository is intended to be used as a template for creating your own repository.

-### Use Netlify Deploy Button
+### The easiest: use Netlify Deploy Button

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/nhoizey/1y&stack=cms)